MyParcelCOM/docs/content/api/resources/shipments.md

 synced_at                    | Unix timestamp when the shipment was checked at the carrier.

 {{% notice note %}}
 Several relations can be **included** as resources in the `GET /shipments` response.
-This way you don't need additional requests to other endpoints to get the related objects and their attributes.
+This way no additional requests to other endpoints are needed to get the related objects and their attributes.
 {{% /notice %}}

 Relationship     | Description